HoaxParagon/C64_1541_SERIAL_TO_USB/README.md

 - [ ] The AVR that interacts with the drive should prevent damage to the drive (head crash)
 - [ ] Script communicates with serial comm port attached to interface device
 - [ ] python script should interact with printer to scan disk, or at least scanned pic file and read the text on the disk to fill out the info
+- [ ] use tkinter to make GUI

 ### Reference documentation: